Open enrollment to purchase coverage from the health insurance marketplace is set to begin November 1, 2018 and end on December 15, 2018.

 If I receive co-pay assistance from LLS today may I continue to receive it if I purchase coverage on the exchange?

-If you still need assistance with the premiums or cost-sharing associated with your exchange plan, and you still qualify under the conditions of the LLS copay program, yes, you may still receive this form of assistance from LLS.
+If you still need assistance with the premiums or cost-sharing associated with your exchange plan, and you still qualify under the conditions of the LLS Co-pay Assistance Program, yes, you may still receive this form of assistance from LLS.